unina-sfere/NN4MSP/README.md

 <img src="README_Figure/ROC_AUC_plot.png" height = "60%"  width="60%"/>

+## Set the cut-off value of the neuron in the output layer

-To allow fair comparison with the classical statistical control charting procedures, the cut-off value (CV) of the neuron in the output layer must be set and can be regarded as the key threshold to set the Type-I and Type-II errors.
+To allow fair comparison with the traditional statistical control charting procedures, the cut-off value (CV) of the neuron in the output layer must be set and can be regarded as the key threshold to set the Type-I and Type-II errors.
-A table of the CVs of the proposed NNs corresponding to typical false alarm rate values is provided in the paper.
-Additionally using the function `set_cv_alpha` from the `MSPforNN` package, you can compute the Type-I error corresponding to any CV.
+A table of the CVs of the proposed NN corresponding to typical false alarm rate values is provided in the paper.
+Additionally, using the function `set_cv_alpha` from the `MSPforNN` package, you can compute the Type-I error corresponding to any CV.

 ``` python